 The number of respondents varies each year, but the PROM is consistently completed more by parents and carers.
 There are more parents of patients under 12 years of age than there are patients aged 12 and over, and parents of patients 12 and over may also complete the PROM in addition to the young person.
 Nonetheless, we would like to increase the response rate amongst our young people to ensure that the results are representative of their perspective on our OI service.

-Throughout the four years, the results show us that we consistently answer our parents’ important questions in a way that they can understand and we involve them in decision-making.
+Throughout the five years, the results show us that we consistently answer our parents’ important questions in a way that they can understand and we involve them in decision-making.
 We achieved 97% in 2015/16 and 100% in all other years for these aspects of our care.
-We had similar responses from our young people, but it is important to note that in 2015/16, three (17%) indicated that they did not receive answers that they could understand, and two (11%) responded that they were not involved enough in decision-making about their care.
-To address this, the OI team are actively thinking about how we improve education and communication with our young people.
-We convened an Education and Life Story Group for Young People this year organised through the Clinical Psychologist for the OI team and we will plan a Transition Young People’s forum over the next year.
+We had similar responses from our young people, but it is important to note that in 2017/18 one (13%) responded that they were not involved enough in decision-making about their care.
+This compares to 2015/16, when three (17%) indicated that they did not receive answers that they could understand, and two (11%) responded that they were not involved enough in decision-making about their care.
+To address this, the OI team are actively thinking about how to improve education and communication with our young people.
+We convened an Education and Life Story Group for Young People last year organised through the Clinical Psychologist for the OI team and we will plan a Transition Young People's forum over the next year.
+This year we have implemented parents/carers and baby groups to inform families about the condition, and to generate positive interaction between families.

-Of those who required home or school input in the four years surveyed, 94% of parents/carers and 69% of our young people responded that input at home has improved independence, and 82% of parents/carers and 83% of young people answered that our input at school has helped their child/them to take part in physical education (PE) and exercise.
+Of those who required home or school input in the five years surveyed, 94% of parents/carers and 75% of our young people responded that input at home has improved independence, and 84% of parents/carers and 84% of young people answered that our input at school has helped their child/them to take part in physical education (PE) and exercise.
 This was achieved by our OI Clinical Nurse Specialist, Occupational Therapists and Physiotherapists, who go out to homes, local hospitals, schools and nurseries to help patients, their families and local health care and education providers to assess the environment, recognise potential hazards, and improve safety for children who are vulnerable to fractures.
 This outreach work helps to reduce our patients’ fracture risks and helps to build confidence in families, medical professionals, schools and nurseries as they support their children with OI.
+The OI team are currently evaluating school visits and the written information provided by sending a questionnaire to schools one month after visits.
+Once this is complete, the OI team plan to ask parents/carers and young people for their feedback on the school visits.

-This information was published in July 2017 and will be updated in June 2018.
+This information was published in September 2018 and will be updated annually.